Reduce harmful toxins in your home: Make your own ‘clean’ laundry detergent

 Cleaning clothes with toxic substances doesn’t make a lot of sense.

 That may be why you’re seeing non-toxic cleaning products like MyGreenFills everywhere.
 More than half of people say they’re often or always influenced by eco-friendly and ethical products when shopping for laundry and household cleaners.5

 The convenience of the internet is also a money-saver.
-It’s never been easier to research and replicate a DIY recipe so you don’t have to pay full price.
+It’s never been easier to research and replicate a DIY recipe (like our MyGreenFills backup mix below) so you don’t have to pay full price.

 Are you overdue for a laundry room detox?

 Unless you’re already a green product user, the odds are good that there’s a chemical cocktail lurking in your laundry room.
 It’s not just your health at stake — laundry detergent may also endanger the environment.

 Scented laundry soaps, some of the top-sellers, have been shown to release hazardous and carcinogenic chemicals from household dryer vents.6